 Again, you have to be careful not to use too much force or you’ll both end up injured.

-The shin conditioning stick is a highly portable and versatile bit of kit used for shin training.
+The shin conditioning stick (like this one on Amazon) is a highly portable and versatile bit of kit used for shin training.

 You can train with it outside of the gym and even whilst you’re watching television.